York, Green County, Wisconsin: History

 Meanwhile, Yankee inhabitants built two churches in Postville in 1868.
 One was for a Free-Will Baptist Society and the other was for a Methodist congregation that had been conducting services in the township since 1842.

 A sawmill was in operation from 1855-1868 on the east bank of Sawmill Creek where Sawmill Road crosses.
 As homesteads were claimed and structures were built, the sawmill provided lumber.

 There were three post offices in the Town of York by the turn of the twentieth century: Stewart (located in Postville), Ula (at the Ula farm), and Bem (at Strahm’s Corners: the intersection of Hwy 39 and County J).
 The first post office was called Farmer’s Grove and established in 1846.
 Its location moved several times with changes in postmasters who each operated out of their homes, so it eventually ended up in Town of Adams.
 Bem opened next in 1850, followed by Stewart in 1862, and Ula in 1889.
 Mail was brought from Mineral Point through the Town of Moscow to these stations by stagecoach on the way to Monroe.
 Post offices were consolidated between 1900 and 1904 and rural route deliveries out of Blanchardville, New Glarus, Daleyville, and Mount Horeb then began to serve most York residents.

 The main industry for all the settlers was wheat farming until chinch bugs, overused soil, and lowered prices caused its profitability to drop significantly in the 1870s.
 Dairy farming, specifically for cheese production, became the saving grace for farmers.
 Between 1876 and 1888, a cheese factory was built in nearly every valley.
 These factories brought Swiss cheesemakers into the township and Swiss farmers had already begun settling properties on the eastern end of the township where it connects with the Town of New Glarus.
 There were at least fourteen cheese factories: York Prairie, York Prairie Valley, Steppe Valley, Makepeace, Brager, York Center, Poplar Grove, Hay Hollow, Blue Ribbon, Sawmill, Postville, Farmer’s Grove, Vinger, and Strommen.

 After only seven documented residents in 1840, there were 904 by 1860.
 The Town of York reached its peak population in 1870 when there were 1,088 residents.
 The population was not stagnant as many continued their westward journey to homestead-able land, but thanks to continued immigration from especially Norway, but also Switzerland, the numbers stayed more-or-less steady until 1900.
 After 1900, a noticeable decline in population began, largely due to smaller familial units and migration into villages and cities.
 The population continued to decrease until York reached a low point of 509 residents in 1990.

 Geography

-According to the United States Census Bureau, the town has a total area of 36.0 square miles (93.2 km^{2}), all of it land.
+According to the United States Census Bureau, the town has a total area of 36.0 square miles (93.2 km^{2}), all land.